Thursday, 30 September 2021

 After a pleasant stroll around Sorrento in the afternoon I cooled off with a swim in the hotel pool before dinner.
 There was nobody else there at all and it was delightful.

-Saturday 18 September 2021
+Saturday, 18 September 2021

 Insalata Caprese

 This morning we woke refreshed and after breakfast we went for a stroll around Sorrento; it was all very familiar because we can remember it from our first visit five years ago.
 It’s such a lovely wee town with lots of little shops selling lemon-scented soaps and tea towels and bags and dresses and tablecloths and sandals.
 Then we came down to the pool, where we have been ever since, with Caprese salad for lunch on the nearby terrace overlooking the Bay of Naples; Vesuvius hazy in the distance.
 The pool is surrounded by palm trees, lemon trees, tall umbrella-shaped pine is trees, and an olive tree shading the front of the little pool bar.
 I carefully measured the pool using an app on my phone - it’s 16 metres long at its longest point - so that I could set the lengths for my Apple Watch workout, and I duly swam my kilometre.
-I really felt that I should, after the unnecessary chocolate mousse with which I finished my lunch!
+I really felt that I should, after the unnecessary but delicious chocolate mousse with which I finished my lunch!

 * Update - by looking a photo of James standing on the balcony (on my phone from five years ago), and then me going into the hotel garden while James stood (and danced!) on the balcony of our current room, we excitedly established that it IS the same room - room 128.

-Friday 17 September 2021
+Friday, 17 September 2021

 Paperwork